Weaverse/pilot/README.md

 - Full-featured setup of components and routes
 - Fully customizable inside [Weaverse](https://weaverse.io)

-### Getting started
+## Getting started

 Follow these steps to get started with Pilot and begin crafting your Hydrogen-driven storefront:

 1. Install [Weaverse Hydrogen Customizer](https://apps.shopify.com/weaverse) from Shopify App Store.
 2. Create new Hydrogen storefront inside Weaverse.
-3. Initialize the project and start a local dev server with our CLI tool as instructed in the Weaverse editor.
+3. Initialize the project and start a local dev server with `@weaverse/cli` tool as instructed in the Weaverse editor.
    ![Init Weaverse Storefront](https://cdn.shopify.com/s/files/1/0693/8201/3220/files/init-project_4882deaa-c661-47cc-a7bf-38b2704e6a0b.png?v=1695816089)
 4. Open the Weaverse editor to start customizing and tailoring your storefront according to your preferences.

-### Features overview
+## Features overview

-#### Fetching page data inside route's loader
+### Fetching page data inside route's loader

 Fetching page data inside route's loader is a common pattern in Hydrogen.
 Weaverse provides a convenient way to do that by using `context.weaverse.loadPage` function.
 It accepts `RouteLoaderArgs` as an argument and returns a promise with the page data.